Nexus-Mods/vortex-api/docs/_posts/2020-10-5-File Based Load Order API.md

 Reading the file in this case is not sufficient - we need to make sure we scan the game’s mods directory for all files with the .mod file extension, whether they are present inside the mods.cfg file or not as we want to give the user the ability to enable/disable mods that haven’t been installed through Vortex too.

-The use case in Kenshi is more complex than it has to be - we chose to edit the game’s load order file directly which limits the amount of data we can write to the file and makes it harder to deserialize correctly - but this.
+The use case in Kenshi is more complex than it has to be - we chose to edit the game’s load order file directly which limits the amount of data we can write to the file and makes it harder to deserialize correctly - but this will work just fine for the purpose of this tutorial.

 Again, we’re going to omit the main bulk of the deserialization logic but you can always read the source code here https://github.com/Nexus-Mods/vortex-games/blob/file_based_lo/game-kenshi/index.js